Quantcast

 jayk7/Getty Images

 The loaded question.
-The answer might depend on the expert, but according to Mensah, there are few studies showing the health benefit of adding baking soda to plain drinking water to alkalinize it.
+The answer might depend on the expert, but according to Mensah, there are few studies showing the health benefits of adding baking soda to plain drinking water to alkalinize it.
 Based on my own research, the tactic came up most often when referring to pool water maintenance, which makes sense.
 I have, however, also seen other experts touting the pH and hormone regulation benefits of adding a little baking soda to your water.
 Mensah says that the human body already does a pretty good job at maintaining a healthy pH balance, which again makes sense.

 "Whatever you are consuming, putting into your body, your body has mechanisms to put it at a functioning pH," she explains.
 "You could have plain water, plain tap water that is filtered to maintain the same benefits as drinking other forms of water.
 I think, again, a lot of it could just be a marketing tactic.
 But in terms of health benefits, you can get the same benefits from regular plain water."